Learn more about Transfiguration.

 Special Support in our Church

-We have two wonderful Supply Priests who make sure we have an ordained priest each Sunday.
-Rev. La Rae Rutenbar and Rev. Patrick Shawn Finn each bring their own style to the pulpit and are actively involved with supporting us as we adapt to the church needs of today.
+We have a wonderful Supply Priests who makes sure we have an ordained priest every other Sunday.
+Twice a month we have a visiting Priest or our Deacon leads us in Morning Prayer.
+Rev. La Rae Rutenbar is actively involved with supporting us as we adapt to the church needs of today.

 Our Deacon John Wallace is very important to us.
 He leads us in Morning Prayer when we do not have a supply priest and brings a steady hand and faith to our spiritual life.